Range Conducting Officer

-This is a two-day course, the purpose of which is to allow suitable club members to gain the qualification necessary to allow them to sign for, and run, a Ministry of Defence (MoD) range.
-Candidates should be experienced shooters who have passed the Range Safety Officers (RSO) course, with experience of running, or assisting in the running, of ranges.
+The NRA Range Conducting Officer’s Course (RCO) is intended for suitable club members to gain the qualification necessary to allow them to sign for and run a Ministry of Defence (MoD) range.
+Candidates should be experienced shooters who have passed the Range Safety Officers (RSO) course, with experience of running ranges.
 Pass requirements are high, and the course is not to be undertaken lightly.
 Only those members who are considered to be suitable, and who stand a good chance of passing, should be put forward by their clubs.
 The MoD requires that their ranges, when used by civilian clubs, should be run to the same standards of safety as they are when used by the military.
 Candidates must understand the level of responsibility that they are taking on.

 Courses are conducted at Bisley and in the regions.
 The timings and format are flexible, depending on the facilities available.
 A typical Bisley course would consist of classroom work on the first day, finishing with a fifty question test.
 The morning of the second day consists of practical briefing and range-work assessments on gallery ranges and gallery rifle ranges.
 Candidates will be sent a copy of the NRA RCO Manual a few weeks before the course.
 The importance of studying the manual before attendance cannot be overemphasised.